O2 sustainability roundtable: Building sustainable growth in your business

-Will Kirkpatrick, Head of Sustainability and Social Impact at O2, talks about the importance of sustainability in any business strategy
+Will Kirkpatrick, Head of Sustainability and Social Impact at O2, talks about the importance of a sustainable business strategy

-If we’re going to tackle climate change properly, reduce carbon emissions and protect our environment, we all need to work together.
+If we’re going to tackle climate change properly, reduce carbon emissions and be environmentally friendly, we all need to work together.

-We’re all increasingly aware of our impact on the planet, but if we’re going to reduce it then a vital first step for every business is to be honest about where they are on their sustainability journey.
+We’re all increasingly aware of our impact on the planet, but if we’re going to reduce carbon emissions then a vital first step for every business is to be honest about where they are on their sustainability journey.

 So take a look at this leadership model, to see where your business fits.
 Your business might be a: